 Nescopeck State Park

 Bordered on the south by steep Mount Yeager and on the north by Nescopeck Mountain, the 3,550-acre Nescopeck State Park encompasses wetlands, rich forests and many diverse habitats.
 Nescopeck Creek, a favorite of anglers, meanders through the park.
-Hiking trails follow the creek, climb mountains, pass through quiet forests and skirt wetlands.
-An environmental education center provides year-round educational programs on the park’s unique resources.
+Hiking trails follow the creek, pass through quiet forests and skirt wetlands.
+An environmental education center provides year-round educational programs on the park’s diverse resources.
+Interpretive exhibits highlighting the park’s natural history can be seen inside the environmental education center.

 Hunting and Firearms: Most of the park is open to hunting, trapping and the training of dogs during established seasons.
 Common game species are white-tailed deer, turkey, black bear, rabbit and gray squirrel.
 Nescopeck State Park has traditionally been managed for the American woodcock, which can also be found in the park.
 State Game Land 187, which adjoins the park, provides additional areas open to hunting.